-What to Look for in Sustainable, Ethical Handbags
+What to look for in sustainable, ethical handbags:

 Materials: The vegan leather industry is constantly innovating to create sustainable alternatives that replicate the texture of leather, minus the environmental impact.
-From Pinatex’s pineapple leather to solvent-free vegan leather—which uses 95% less water, 50% less energy, and zero chemicals—there are plenty of brands that are using eco-friendly, cruelty-free, vegan leathers.
+From Piñatex’s pineapple leather to solvent-free vegan leather—which uses 95% less water, 50% less energy, and zero chemicals—there are plenty of brands that are using eco-friendly, cruelty-free, vegan leathers.

-Social Impact: There are plenty of great brands that work closely with artisan craftspeople around the world, creating handbags from locally-sourced materials such as jute, handwoven brocades, raffia, and other traditional fabrics.
+Social Impact: There are plenty of great brands that work closely with artisan craftspeople around the world, creating handbags from locally-sourced materials such as jute, handwoven brocades, raffia, leather, and other traditional fabrics.
 Not only do these make for vibrant, beautiful bags that celebrate unique traditions across the world, but the brands tapping into the expertise of artisans are also supporting local economies, creating job opportunities for women, and partnering with local charities to give back to the communities they work with.

 Transparency: Look for brands that prioritize paying fair wages, creating decent working conditions, and producing in a way that reduces their environmental footprint.
-Brands that work closely with artisan communities or local family-run manufacturers, or produce everything in-house are ensuring that attention to detail is paramount.
+Brands that work closely with artisan communities or local family-run manufacturers, or produce everything in-house, are ensuring that attention to detail is paramount.
 This means they have greater transparency of production and manufacturing, so you can also rest assured that they know every link in their supply chain.

 Many of the bag brands below produce small-batch, limited runs of their handbags, ensuring there is a limited risk of overproduction and waste.
 If it’s actively doing all of these things, you should be able to find information about it on the brand’s website.
 A good indicator of a transparent business is how much information is easily accessible to customers — if it’s sharing information about the people who make the items, the factories, and materials used, you know the team has done their research and values transparency.